MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/diagnosticlog-csp.md

   - This directive type allows the execution of specific commands such as ipconfig.exe.
 Note that DiagnosticArchive and the Commands directives are not a general-purpose scripting platform.
 These commands are allowed in the DiagnosticArchive context to handle cases where critical device information may not be available through existing log files.
   - Expected input value: The full command line including path and any arguments, such as `%windir%\\system32\\ipconfig.exe /all`.
   - Output format: Console text output from the command is captured in a text file and included in the overall output archive.
 For commands which may generate file output rather than console output, a subsequent FolderFiles directive would be used to capture that output.
 The example XML above demonstrates this pattern with mdmdiagnosticstool.exe's -out parameter.
-  - Privacy guardrails: To enable diagnostic data capture while reducing the risk of an IT admin inadventantly capturing user-generated documents, only the following commands are allowed:
+  - Privacy guardrails: To enable diagnostic data capture while reducing the risk of an IT admin inadvertently capturing user-generated documents, only the following commands are allowed:
           - %windir%\\system32\\certutil.exe
           - %windir%\\system32\\dxdiag.exe
           - %windir%\\system32\\gpresult.exe